Harry Gasser

-Harry Gasser (December 2, 1936 – April 3, 2014) was a Philippine news presenter Gasser was the face of Philippine evening news at the time of the regime of Ferdinand Marcos.
+Harry Alesna Gasser (December 2, 1936 – April 3, 2014) was a Philippine news presenter.
+Gasser was the face of Philippine evening news at the time of the regime of Ferdinand Marcos.

 Career

 He started his journalistic career as an anchor of Balita Ngayon on ABS-CBN from 1969 to 1972.
-Following the closure of the network during Martial Law, Gasser transferred to BBC-2 where he anchored BBC Primetime News from 1973 to 1977.
-He was the main anchor of RPN's NewsWatch during the Marcos regime.
-He also worked with Radio Veritas as news manager and later moved on to ABS-CBN to anchor TV Patrol in Cebu from 1998-2001.
+Following the closure of the network during Martial Law, Gasser transferred to BBC-2 where he anchored BBC Primetime News from 1973 to 1976.
+He was the main anchor of RPN's NewsWatch from 1976 to 1997.
+He also worked with Radio Veritas as news manager and later moved on to ABS-CBN to anchor TV Patrol in Cebu City from 1998-2001.